tock/tock/doc/CodeReview.md

 Virtualizers multiplex an underlying resource for multiple users.

-- The `Mux` struct should handle all interrupts, and route callback to specific virtualizer users.
+- The `Mux` struct should handle all interrupts, and route callbacks to specific virtualizer users.
 - The virtualizer should provide the same interface (i.e. HIL) as it uses from the underlying shared resource.